drew-marchione/workoutApp/README.md

 <br />

 Let's double check what it will look like for our users by clicking "Create Workout" --> "Upper Body" --> "Chest".
-Just like we thought our first exercise is "Incline Barbell Press" which means "Flat Barbell Bench Press(UPDATING TEXT!)" was deleted from the database successfully.
+Just like we thought, our first exercise is "Incline Barbell Bench Press" which means "Flat Barbell Bench Press(UPDATING TEXT!)" was deleted from the database successfully.

 <br />